pywirrarika/naki/README.md

 - Porta, A. O. (2010, July).
 [The use of formal language models in the typology of the morphology of Amerindian languages](http://www.anthology.aclweb.org/P/P10/P10-3019.pdf).
 In Proceedings of the ACL 2010 Student Research Workshop (pp. 109-113).
 Association for Computational Linguistics. (_Toba and Quichua_)

+- Medina-Urrea, A. (2007).
+[Affix discovery by means of corpora: Experiments for Spanish, Czech, Ralámuli and Chuj] (https://link.springer.com/chapter/10.1007/978-3-540-37522-7_13).
+In Aspects of Automatic Text Analysis (pp. 277-299).
+Springer, Berlin, Heidelberg.

 ## POS Tagging

 - Jose Pereira-Noriega, Rodolfo Mercado-Gonzales, Andrés Melgar, Marco Sobrevilla-Cabezudo, & Arturo Oncevay-Marcos.
 (2017).
 [Ship-LemmaTagger: building an NLP toolkit for a peruvian native language](http://chana.inf.pucp.edu.pe/index.php/en/publications/).
 In Text, Speech, and Dialogue: 20th International Conference, TSD 2017.
 Springer.